Why Does Rolling Sore Muscles Feel Good?

 The takeaway: that satisfying feeling isn't just in your head.
 It's a measurable neurological and vascular response.
 [Some initial discomfort is normal](/blog/does-foam-rolling-hurt-at-first), but with consistent rolling, your tissue adapts and the relief comes faster each session.

-Check our complete guide: [Foam Rolling vs Stretching for Tight IT Band](/answers/foam-rolling-vs-stretching-for-tight-it-band)
+See our complete guide: [Foam Rolling Techniques Safe for Herniated Discs](/answers/foam-rolling-techniques-safe-for-herniated-discs)

 ## References